howl-editor/howl/site/source/getit.md

 - `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.

-This list is not guaranteed to be complete, so please let me know if there's anything missing (or if this works well for you I love to hear that as well).

 ### Building